Foundation Diet and Health

 Purchasing - Storage

-Truffles ( Tuber ) can be found all year round in supermarkets (such as Coop , Migros , Spar , Rewe , Edeka and Billa ).
-They can be bought whole in salt water or in thin slices preserved in oil.
+Truffles ( Tuber) can be found all year round in supermarkets (such as Coop, Migros, Spar, Rewe, Edeka and Billa).
+You can buy them whole in salt water or in thin slices preserved in oil.
 Some manufacturers add flavoring.
 Summer truffles are the most commonly available.
-The mushroom is not available in smaller supermarket chains such as Denner and Volg .
-Lidl , Aldi and Hofer also do not stock truffles.
-The same goes for organic supermarkets (such as Denn's Biomarkt and Alnatura ).
+The mushroom is not available in smaller supermarket chains such as Denner and Volg.
+Lidl, Aldi and Hofer also do not stock fresh truffles.
+The same goes for organic supermarkets (such as Denn's Biomarkt and Alnatura).
 In certain Italian specialty shops or in well-stocked market halls you can buy fresh truffles in season.
-Alternatively you can search for truffles yourself (see wild).
+Alternatively, you can look for truffles yourself.

 The availability of truffles varies depending on the size of the store, catchment area, etc. You can find our recorded food prices for the DA-CH countries above under the ingredient image - and by clicking you can see their development at different suppliers.

-Truffles are not easy to find, which is why animals such as dogs or pigs are often used to search for them.
+Truffles can be found in the wild but are not easy to spot, which is why animals such as dogs or pigs are often used to search for them.
 In nature, there are certain signs that indicate the presence of the fungus.
 Black truffles change the pH of the soil using a substance they exude.
 This prevents other plants from growing around them and creates an open area around them.
 Another sign is characteristic cracks on the surface of the soil that are caused by the truffle expanding.
 A certain type of yellow fly also indicates ripe truffles.
 9,13

 Storage tips

-Fresh truffles can be kept in the fridge at 0 to 2 °C. To do this, wrap them in kitchen roll and place them in an airtight container.
-Change the kitchen roll daily.
-Black truffles will keep in the fridge for 10 to 12 days, whereas white truffles can be kept for 2 to 7 days.
+Fresh truffles can be stored in the refrigerator at 0 to 2 °C. To do this, wrap them in a clean kitchen towel and place them in an airtight container.
+Change the kitchen towel daily.
+Black truffles will last 10 to 12 days in the refrigerator, whereas white truffles can only be kept for 2 to 7 days.
 Truffles lose around 1 g in weight every day, which is why they should be used up as quickly as possible.
-As they lose weight, their aroma also reduces.
+As they lose weight, their aroma also decreases.
 Another way to store truffles is to freeze them.
-They will keep for up to 24 months, but lose weight and aroma.
-When freezing, wrap the truffle in aluminium foil or shave it and freeze it in an airtight container.
+They will last for up to 24 months, but lose weight and aroma.
+When freezing, wrap the truffle in aluminum foil or shave it and freeze it in an airtight container.
 Alternatively, you can store truffles in rice or marinate them in oil.
-Rice draws moisture out of the truffle, keeping it dry.
-Oil preserves the truffle and also gives you truffle oil .
+Rice draws moisture out of the truffle and keeps it dry.
+Oil preserves the truffle and you also get truffle oil.
 If a black truffle is moldy but still hard, you can easily remove the mold with a kitchen brush.
 As soon as a truffle takes on a soft consistency or the smell changes, it is no longer edible.

 Ingredients - Nutritional values - Calories